Podłaźniczka: Poland

 In Poland, the podłaźniczka was known mainly in the regions of Lesser Poland (particularly in the Goral lands) and Upper Silesia.
 The podłaźniczka was made in various ways, it could be a conifer tree branch, a conifer tree treetop turned upside down, or a riddle (przetak) ring to which evergreen twigs were attached.
 The podłaźniczka was attached to a ceiling rafter, often directly above the Christmas Eve dinner table, or in a sacred corner.
-Podłaźniczka is considered to be the prototype of modern Christmas tree in Poland.
+Podłaźniczka is considered to be the prototype of modern Christmas tree in Poland..
+Podłaźniczka is the precursor of the modern Christmas tree.
+It’s tradition dates back to the ancient pre- Christian Slavic times.

-The podłaźniczka was usually adorned with decorations made from colored paper cutouts.
-They were also decorated with the światy, which were pieces of wafer joined together.
-The wafer was used to make various shapes, such as crosses, stars, etc. They were made on the day of Christmas Eve (Wigilia (Bożego Narodzenia)), which gave rise to another name for this ornament: wilijki.
+The podłaźniczka was usually adorned with decorations made from colored paper cutouts, and światy, which were pieces of very thin opłatek flakes wafer joined together.
+The wafer was used to make various shapes, such as snowflakes, crosses, stars, etc. They were made on the day of Christmas Eve (Wigilia (Bożego Narodzenia)), which gave rise to another name for this ornament: wilijki.
 Sometimes światy became an independent decoration, in which case they were separately hung under the ceiling beams.
-Also, the podłaźniczka was decorated with candies, apples, cookies, nuts, or gilded flax seeds, and later in the 20th century with baubles.
+Also, the podłaźniczka was decorated with candies, apples, cookies, conifer cones, nuts, or gilded flax seeds, and later in the 20th century with baubles.
 The podłaźniczka was supposed to bring prosperity and good luck to the household, and protect farm animals from wolves and diseases.
 A straw pająk was a similar decoration.

 The podłaźniczka was also called połaźniczka, połaźnik, podłaźnik, podłaźnica, jutka, sad, sad rajski, boże drzewko, rajskie drzewko, wiecha, and gaik depending on the locale.